0

 • PADI Underwater Naturalist Dive: Learn about symbiosis, underwater ecology, and marine habitats.
 You will discover creatures you have never noticed before!

 Throughout the year, we can observe different species of whales and dolphins in Zanzibar.
-Currently, 26 species of whales and dolphins are sighted.
-The research work aims to study the effects of tourism on the behavior of bottlenose dolphins around Mnemba Island and to collect data needed for the development and implementation of effective conservation strategies to protect these animals and their habitat.
+Our current research work with Under the Wave aims to study the effects of tourism on the behavior of Pacific bottlenose dolphin communities around Mnemba Island and to collect data needed for the development and implementation of effective conservation strategies to protect these animals and their habitat.

-Volunteers participate in weekly observations using small boats (depending on suitable weather conditions) and record data on whale and dolphin sightings and the impact of humans on whales and dolphins, such as through tourist activities.
+Volunteers participate in weekly observations using small boats to record data on the impact of tourism on dolphins.

 Seagrass Research

 Seagrass meadows are among the most important carbon sinks on our planet and are therefore essential for climate protection.
 They also provide habitat for many marine creatures.
-As a volunteer, you will help by snorkeling to collect data on seagrass coverage at various locations.
-After this initial research phase, we will take measures to restore the seagrass meadows around northern Zanzibar.
+As a volunteer, you will help collect data on seagrass coverage at various locations off of Matemwe's coast.

 Mangrove forests are critical ecosystems, both for biodiversity and for humanity.
-They store carbon, serve as breeding grounds for many marine animals, and play a crucial role against coastal erosion and in protecting the freshwater lens under the island of Unguja.
-For our mangrove planting actions, we join the members of the community of Fungurefu to plant mangrove seedlings with them and support them in their efforts to protect the west coast of Zanzibar.
+They store carbon, serve as breeding grounds for many marine animals, and play a crucial role against coastal erosion.
+For our mangrove restauration actions, we join members of the community of Fungurefu to plant mangrove seedlings and support them in their efforts to protect the west coast of Zanzibar.

 Beach Monitoring

-In beach monitoring, you as a volunteer observe and document human activities along the coast, including tourism, fishing, and shipping.
+In beach monitoring, you support Under the Wave’s research by observing and documenting human activities along the coast, including tourism, fishing, and shipping.
 This data helps to identify changes in the ecosystem and develop measures to protect turtles and other marine life.
-The activity includes walks on various beach sections, where volunteers regularly collect information.

 Environmental Education